 One of the GVIA's greatest achievements in whole of industry engagement has been via its grower-led irrigation project, conducted in partnership with Sundown Pastoral Company, and initiated in 2008.
 The project was initially funded under the Raising National Water Standards Program by the National Water Commission (2008-2012).
-Due to the quality data produced, additional funding was presented from the CRDC (2012 to the present) and the Federal Government’s Smarter Irrigation for Profit (SIP) Program (2016 -2018, phase 1 and 2019 to the present phase II), which has enabled grower-led irrigation research to continue for the past eleven years in the Gwydir Valley.
+Due to the quality data produced, additional funding was presented from the CRDC (2012-2022) and the Federal Government’s Smarter Irrigation for Profit (SIP) Program (2016-2018, phase 1 and 2019-2022 phase II), which has enabled grower-led irrigation research to continue for the past fourteen years in the Gwydir Valley.
 As part of the project the GVIA host and Annual field day.
 The latest GVIA Field day booklet summarises the event held in February 2021.

 The GVIA project is a grower-led initiative focused on commercial reality.
 The project aims to complement existing data and enable extensive collaboration with industry and research partners.
 Crucial to this research is the commitment of the grower partners to invest their time and resources into the trials.
 Their involvement ensures that there is a valid commercial assessment of the systems under review.
 The irrigation efficiency trials are intended to explore the resource efficiencies; water, energy and labour, of the various commercial irrigation options available to Australian producers.
 Automation and optimised irrigation have been primary drivers under SIP2, with automated siphons and bankless developments a feature.
 Throughout the project we have worked with commercial and research partners across industry.
 During our 2021 annual field day we interview representatives from University of Southern Qld, Deakin University, EnviroNode IoT, GoannaAg and others.

 There have been several components to the research including the Keytah system comparison trial, the Telleraga pipe-through-bank trial